 Try to present your each point logically.

-Knowledge makes you confident.
+Knowledge brings confidence.
 Remember you are the only master of your design and no one in the room has done the research as you did.

 Don’t be afraid of anyone.
 Your colleagues want to see you successful.
 They will support you if you are right.
 The only essential thing is to be prepared.